 The McLean County Museum of History is where you’ll learn about the local history of Bloomington/Normal.
 The museum is housed in a beautiful Victorian building showcasing preservation dating back to 1892 when the historical society was founded.

-Across the seven galleries, the history museum houses over 18,000 artifacts including over 15,000 rare books.
+Across the seven galleries, the history museum houses over 18,000 artifacts, including over 15,000 rare books.
 The shining star of the McLean County Museum of History is the Abraham Lincoln in McLean County exhibit.
-This showcases Lincoln’s time in the area when he served as a lawyer before becoming president.
+This showcases Lincoln’s time in the area as a lawyer before becoming president.

 Ticket prices hover around a few dollars per person unless you visit on a Tuesday.
 Tuesdays are free days at the McLean County Museum of History!
-If you’re curious about the history of the Bloomington/Normal area, you for sure need to check out this museum.
+If you’re curious about the Bloomington/Normal area’s history, you need to check out this museum.

-See Related: Fun & Best Things to Do in Joliet, Illinois
+See Related: Things to Do in Joliet, Illinois

 7. Explore the 3rd Sunday Market